 Worx mobile apps allow you to manage devices and gain enterprise security through data encryption, password authentication, or an application-specific micro VPN.

-You can distribute secure apps ("wrapped" with Citrix MDX technology) to the Worx Home app store, and manage the apps by policies you set, as well as ensuring that data in those apps is encrypted and secure.
+You can distribute wrapped apps to the Worx Home app store, and then manage the apps by policies you set, as well as help to ensure that data in the apps is encrypted and secure.

-You can provide secure browsing with WorxWeb, ensuring that your users can access intranet sites, web and SaaS apps, and specific sites are blocked or allowed.
+You can provide secure browsing with WorxWeb, ensuring that your users can access intranet sites, web and SaaS apps, and ensure that specific sites are blocked or allowed.

 Configuring Settings in App Controller

 When you upload an app to App Controller, you can configure the following settings:

 - Excluded devices.
 If you exclude devices, you enter the manufacturer's name and the model of the device.
 For example, you enter iPad, iPhone, or Samsung HTC Galaxy.
 You do not need to enter the version number of the device, such as iPad 3.

 - Categories.
 When users log on, they receive a list of available apps.
 By using categories, you can sort apps that allow users to access only the apps you want.

 - Roles.
 When you configure the app, you can use Roles to define the list of users who can use the app.

 - Workflows.
 When you enable a workflow for the app, you can select the individuals who need to approve the app account.